 Research in Real-Life (RiRL) is an independent, research-driven organisation established to cultivate initiatives, provide evidence and drive quality standards within the growing field of real-life, pragmatic research.
 Through our research activities we contribute to the post-marketing assessment of therapeutic interventions and help drive the current paradigm shift in healthcare evaluation towards inclusion of real-life data.

-Has the evidence 'pyramid' become an outdated structure?
+Is the evidence 'pyramid' an archaic structure?

 By employing strict controls, randomised controlled trials (RCTs) ensure high internal validity and their data currently form the bedrock of evidence used to inform regulatory decisions and clinical guidelines.